004, 13 Crime, Mystery, Suspense and Thriller Novels Featuring Characters who are Journalists

 Book #11 – Last Girl Gone by J. G. Hetherton

-Here’s a bit about the story.
+Here’s a bit about Last Girl Gone*.
 Laura Chambers returns home after being fired from the Boston Globe, and she returns to her hometown with her tail between her legs.
 Her new job is boring until the body of a young girl is discovered.
-The little girl’s body is discovered and this leads her to realise that there’s a serial killer in her town.
+The little girl’s body is discovered, and this leads her to realise that there’s a serial killer in her town.
 But, no one is interested in knowing about this or her solving the crimes, which is really fascinating.
 As I reached the halfway point in the book, I had no idea about the identity of the serial killer.
 It wasn’t until the final hour that the killer was revealed.
 The story was well-written.